 Additionally, Pesapal also has a mobile point-of-sale system, Sabi, which will allow businesses to process payments onsite in Uganda, Kenya and Tanzania.

 For more info on how to use payment gateways, visit our Support site.

-Smartphone technology is advancing at incredible pace and you can do more and more with your device.
-Travellers now use their mobiles to book flights, accomodation and make travel plans.
+Smartphone technology is advancing at an incredible pace and you can do more and more with your device.
+Travellers now use their mobiles to book flights, accommodation, and make travel plans.

 HandiGo has further enhanced the travel experience by developing a new app to cater for the needs of guests when they arrive at their destination.